gabbyvb/Final_Project/README.md

 Update:

-I was able to figure out how to process the dataset without getting a memory error by changing RandomForrestClassifier to BalancedRandomForrest Classifier.
+I was able to figure out how to process the dataset without getting a memory error by changing RandomForrestClassifier to BalancedRandomForrestClassifier.
 I was still unable to achieve the desired accuracy.
 I unknowingly had many outliers within my feature data which after dropping didn't alter the accuracy but still should be done.
 I think a potential reason why my model isn't accurate is due to the large difference between the minimum price which is around $25,000 and a maximum of $1,500,000.
 The next step could be to shorten the difference between the min and max and then to increase the increments of the bins to $50,000.

 The current accuracy score for both models is ~8.0%